-You can always change your registered agent to one of the many registered agent services available in every state, such as LegalZoom.
+If you initially started with your home address, you can always change your registered agent to one of the many registered agent services available in every state.
 They usually charge anywhere from $75-$200 per year, depending on the level of services provided and who you choose to use.

 Some LLC formation services like IncFile offer a free registered agent trail when you sign register your LLC through them.